LeoD-E1/LeoD-E1/README.md

 </a><br/><br/>

 <p>
-  A backend JavaScript Developer 🚀 from Argentina.<br/>
+  A Backend JavaScript Developer 🚀 from Argentina.<br/>
   Great tenacity and discipline, I am self-taught and I am constantly learning,i learn quickly, I have good communication and I like teamwork.<br/>
-  I really like software development, however I decided to focus on Backend, mainly Javascript and Python technologies.
+  I really like software development, however I decided to focus on Backend, mainly Javascript and Python languages.
 </p>